pyeatt/ebnf2tikz/README.md

     simple_name |
     'others' ;
 ```
-and it outputs the TikZ code to create this:
+Then it will output the TikZ code to create this:

 <img src="./testdriver.png" height="300">